ximenesyuri/ximenesyuri.com/content/libs/comp/overview.md

 table 1: component operations
 ```

-This means that we can construct complex components through _component equations_:
+This means that we can construct complex {l:components} through _component equations_:

 ```python
 my_comp = (